theupdateframework/specification/tuf-spec.md

   listed metadata version number (possibly MAX_INT) is greater than the new valid version.
 To recover from a fast-forward attack after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
-If a delegated targets file is subjected to a fast-forward attack, the snapshot role's keys should be replaced.
+If a targets file is subjected to a fast-forward attack, the snapshot role's keys should be replaced.
 Please see [the Mercury paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf) for more details on fast-forward attacks.

-    1. **Targets recovery** If a threshold of targets keys have been removed in the new trusted root metadata compared to the previous trusted root metadata, delete the old top-level targets and snapshot metadata files.
-Note that this only applies to top-level targets metadata whose keys are listed in root metadata.

-    2. **Snapshot recovery** If a threshold of snapshot keys have been removed in the new trusted root metadata compared to the previous trusted root metadata, delete the old snapshot and timestamp metadata files.
+    1. **Snapshot recovery** If the trusted snapshot metadata cannot be validating using a threshold of snapshot keys from the new trusted root metadata, delete the trusted snapshot and timestamp metadata files.

-    3. **Timestamp recovery** If a threshold of timestamp keys have been removed from the new trusted root metadata compared to the previous trusted root metadata, delete the old timestamp metadata file.

 12. **Set whether consistent snapshots are used as per the trusted** root metadata file (see [[#file-formats-root]]).